hongyang-zhao/TennisEye/README.md

 TennisEye is a tennis ball speed calculation system.
 It is the first research publication to calculate the serve, groundstroke and volley speed of a tennis ball using a racket-mounted motion sensor.

+## Cite the Paper
+Hongyang Zhao, Shuangquan Wang, Gang Zhou, and Woosub Jung.
+"TennisEye: Tennis Ball Speed Estimation using a Racket-mounted Motion Sensor."
+In 2019 18th ACM/IEEE Conference on Information Processing in Sensor Networks (IPSN).
+IEEE, 2019.

 ## Data Collection
 The motion sensor we used was a [UG sensor](https://ubibrothers.wordpress.com/).
 It includes a triaxial acceleration sensor and a triaxial gyroscope.
 The measure range of the accelerometer and the gyroscope were set to be ± 16g and ± 2000◦/sec, respectively.
 Both sensors were sampled with 100 Hz.
 The UG sensor was fixed at the handle of the players’ rackets.
 The sensor position and the coordiante system is shown below:![Fig.sensor_position](./Figures/sensor_position.jpg)